Book Review: Stress Test by Timothy F. Geithner

 Finally, I want to talk about Geithner's criticism of politics.
 Throughout the book, Geithner has shown his aversion to Washington politics.
 In the last section of the book, he even said

-"(The crisis) demanded the kind of response that democratic governments aren't built for-swift, consistent, coordinated action that prioritize the desperate needs of the nation over the immediate demands of the public"
+"(The crisis) demanded the kind of response that democratic governments aren't built for-swift, consistent, coordinated action that prioritizes the desperate needs of the nation over the immediate demands of the public"

 But this does not mean that the democratic system is not important, because the democratic system just ensures that the trustworthy hands model can be elected.
 What we have to do is to design this system more efficiently.